EricZimmerman/VoronTools/AutoKlipper.md

 When you run the script, it will first do a `git pull` to make sure your klipper is current, then it will walk you through the flashing via Yes/No prompts.

-⚠️ ⚠️ YOU WILL NEED TO FIND THE CORRECT `make menuconnfig` SETTINGS THE FIRST TIME YOU DO THIS. ⚠️ ⚠️
+⚠️ ⚠️ YOU WILL NEED TO FIND THE CORRECT `make menuconfig` SETTINGS THE FIRST TIME YOU DO THIS. ⚠️ ⚠️

 Get these from [here](https://github.com/EricZimmerman/VoronTools/blob/main/FlashKlipper.md) or [here](https://canbus.esoterical.online/mainboard_flashing/common_hardware.html) or [here](https://canbus.esoterical.online/toolhead_flashing/common_hardware.html), or consult the manufacturers documentation.